jadenScali/noter/README.md

     cd noter
     ```

-2. **Create and activate a conda Environment (Optional) (Reconmended)**:
+2. **Create and activate a conda Environment (Optional) (Recommended)**:

    Python 3.10 is required for this project.
 You may install it manually but it may cause python versioning conflicts.
-We strongly reconmend you use `miniconda`.
+We strongly recommend you use `miniconda`.
     ```bash
     conda create -n noter python=3.10
     conda activate noter